-Thrive For Good (the "Organization") was established under the Canada Not-for-Profit Corporations Act (CNCA) with extra provincial registration in Ontario.
+Thrive For Good (the "Organization") was established under the Canada Not-for-Profit Corporations Act (CNCA) with extra provincial registration in Ontario and incorporated without share capital.
 The Organization is registered with the Canada Revenue Agency as a charitable organization and as such is exempt from income taxes under the federal Income Tax Act (ITA).